v-atamanenko/mc3-vita/README.md

 ----------------

 - [Andy "The FloW" Nguyen][flow] for the original .so loader.
-- [Rinnegatamante][rinne] for help with rendering issues and audio/video playing issues.
+- [Rinnegatamante][rinne] for help with rendering issues, audio/video
+  playing issues, video player code, trophy support code.
 - [CatoTheYounger][cato] for quality assurance.
 - [Once13One][o13o] for LiveArea assets.
 - [GrapheneCt][graph] for CapUnlocker.